 The factory underwent and passed Tier 1 structural inspections by the Dept. of Civil Engineereing of the Bangladesh University of Engineering and Technology (BUET) in Dhaka, it was issued with an approval from Dept. of Inspection for Factories and Establishments in Chittagong.
-The factory received a Social and Environmental Excellence Award for the best factory in health & safety.
+The factory received a Social and Environmental Excellence Award for the best factory in health & safety, and a Silver LEED award for Green Factory Building from the U.S. Green Building Council.